 Okay, I am done being snarky.

 It is not okay to do this to lactating parents.
 There is no evidence that a lactating parent needs to change their diet at all while breastfeeding.
 Pediatricians in particular are a really big fan of telling parents who complain of a fussy baby to “just take dairy of your diet.”
 That’s it!
 No dietary counseling, no explanation of why.
 No information about how dairy is hidden in a lot of foods (including non-dairy creamer.
 Go figure).
 This leaves the parent to the mercy of the internet.
 If you have landed on this blog in your search, I hope to bring some balance into your decision making process.

 Let me break this down for you because you deserve to know why you may choose to remove something from your diet… or not.

 Every food takes a different amount of time to get into your breastmilk.
 Think about it.
 When you eat something, it has to be digested in your stomach, then the nutrients, proteins, and fats are absorbed by your intestines into your blood stream.
 The blood needs to circulate all around your body before it is sent to your breasts to be used to create breastmilk.
 Your breastmilk will pull what it needs from your blood.

 Needless to say, if you had broccoli for lunch, your baby probably isn’t eating that same broccoli for dinner.
 So, guess all day long if it was something that you ate, but all it will be is guessing.

-Now, I am not undermining a mother’s intuition.
-Some moms swear up and down that every time they eat ____ their baby is a terror for three days.
+Now, I am not undermining a parent’s intuition.
+Some lactating parents swear up and down that every time they eat ____ their baby is a terror for three days.
 That’s cool.
 Then don’t eat ____.
 But don’t let this process get away from you, or before long you will be eating turkey and rice and saying, “Well I’ll be damned.
 Turns out it wasn’t something I was eating; babies just fuss!”